Image Courtesy: The Park Hotels.

 3. Barbeque Nation:

 Part of a chain of Indian restaurants, Kolkata’s Barbeque Nation offers a truly one-of-a-kind dining experience.
 A dinner here starts with a pre-fixed menu of five barbecued starters which are the real draw of all Barbeque Nation’s outlets.
 Each table is equipped with a grill that guests can use to keep their starters warm or glaze with the accompanying marinades and sauces.
 All tables also have a little flag: the alert service keeps the starters coming until the flag is up.
 If you wish to take a break or proceed to the main courses, signal this by folding the flag down.

-- The extensive spread of dishes offered at Barbeque Nation are influenced by international cookings, but deeply founded on India’s national cuisine.
+- The extensive spread of dishes offered at Barbeque Nation are influenced by international cuisines, but deeply embedded in India’s national cuisine scene.

 4. Banana Leaf:

 Banana Leaf has been offering fresh, delicious South Indian staples to Kolkata’s foodies since 2002.
-Here travellers can try a range of traditional bites, like idlys, small cakes made from rice and fermented black lentils, served with a choice of condiments; vadas, a mouth-watering fried pastry in the form of a doughnut or disc; the dosas, a typically Indian thin wrap usually filled with vegetables and sauces; or the exquisite uttapams, the Indian equivalent of pizzas.
+Here travelers can try a range of traditional bites like idlys, small cakes made from rice, served with a choice of condiments; vadas, a mouth-watering fried pastry in the form of a doughnut or disc; dosas, a typically Indian thin wrap usually filled with vegetables; or the exquisite uttapams, the Indian equivalent of pizzas.

-- Join Banana Leaf for a more elaborate meal – you will be served a platter with a portion of rice in the centre, and all around a selection of smaller plates containing sambar, rasam, kuttu, potato curry, pickles and other ingredients to season the rice with.
+- Try Banana Leaf for a more elaborate meal – you will be served a platter with a portion of rice in the centre, and all around it a selection of smaller plates containing sambar, rasam, kuttu, potato curry, pickles and other ingredients to season the rice with.